yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/development/PRD.md

 ## 1. Introduction

-GrowgrEbuddy_PSA is a gamified personal development application that combines elements of virtual pet care, habit tracking, and mental wellness to help users improve their overall well-being.
+GrowthBuddy P.S.A. is a gamified personal development application that combines elements of virtual pet care, habit tracking, and mental wellness to help users improve their overall well-being.
+The initials "P.S.A." stand for both "Personal Support Assistant" and "Play, System, App," reflecting the project's multifaceted approach to personal growth and development.

 ## 2. Game Concept

-GrowgrEbuddy_PSA is a mobile app that gamifies personal growth and development.
+GrowthBuddy P.S.A. is a mobile app that gamifies personal growth and development.
 Users nurture a virtual mascot that represents their inner self, evolving and growing as they engage in various activities and challenges.
 The app combines elements of:

 - Virtual pet care: Users care for their mascot, which responds to their actions and progress.
 - Habit tracking: Daily tasks and challenges encourage users to form positive habits.